 The late Dr. Paul Farmer is shown above with Joyce and Bill Cummings in Woburn, in January 2022.
 Dr. Farmers' legendary work is well known throughout the world.

-Through its ongoing commitment to education, Cummings Foundation has formed special relationships with the institutions below.
-One hallmark of these partnerships is a gift of multi-year funding to support the schools’ provision of high-quality career readiness and development programming.
-The Foundation has been delighted to donate more than $10 million to each of these mostly Cummings-named schools.
+Through its ongoing commitment to education, Cummings Foundation has formed special relationships with the academic institutions and programs below.
+One hallmark of these partnerships is a gift of multi-year funding to support the provision of high-quality career readiness and development programming.
+The Foundation has been delighted to donate more than $10 million to each of these institutions.

 Cummings School of Veterinary Medicine at Tufts University

 In 2005, Cummings Foundation finalized a long-term collaboration with Cummings School of Veterinary Medicine at Tufts University, providing support and financial resources to sustain the graduate school’s global reputation for excellence.
 The partnership included a $50 million commitment from the Foundation, pledged at the start of the relationship in 2002.
 To date, Cummings Foundation has contributed more than $80 million in financial assistance to the prestigious school.

 Off campus, Cummings School operates Tufts Ambulatory Farm Service in Woodstock, CT, which helps sustain New England family farming.
 The school's International Program collaborates with other Tufts University programs and local organizations in Latin America, Africa, Asia, and the Middle East to encourage sustainable animal agriculture, wildlife conservation, and public health.